ehaleva/RIQ/README.md

 ├── logs
 └── third_party
 ```
-The main script is evaluate_quantization.sh which spawns the relevant quantization and evaluation
+The main script is evaluate_quantization.sh which spawns the relevant quantization and evaluation.
-The models folder stores the onnx models which are automatically downloaded during the evaluation
+The models folder stores the onnx models which are automatically downloaded during the evaluation.
-Logs are saved within the logs folder
+Logs are saved within the logs folder.
-In the case of YOLO, additional code is cloned into the third_party folder
+In the case of YOLO, additional code is cloned into the third_party folder.
 The quantization algorithm itself is implemented in utils/quantize.py and a supllemental ANS mechanism in utils/ans.py further compresses the quantized model to measure the size of the fully compressed model.

 # Dataset

 # ImageNet Dataset
-To evaluate alexnet, VGG, Resnet and ViT we use ImageNet classification task
+To evaluate alexnet, VGG, Resnet and ViT we use ImageNet classification task.

 Dataset used: ImageNet2012 [link](https://image-net.org/challenges/LSVRC/2012/)

 - Dataset size 224*224 colorful images in 1000 classes
-    - Train：1,281,167 images
+    - Train: 1,281,167 images
-    - Test： 50,000 images
+    - Test: 50,000 images

 - Data format：JPEG